 - Converting it to methionine which is used by your liver to make proteins, antioxidants, and other substances that keep your body healthy.

 - Helping maintain healthy red blood cells, which transport oxygen throughout your body.

 One of the health benefits of sweet peppers is that they provide a significant amount of dietary fiber per serving size without providing calories or raising blood sugar levels.
-A ½ cup serving provides nearly 8 grams (g) of total fiber, more than 30% of the daily recommended intake for adults between 19 and 50 years old (4).
+A 1 cup serving provides around 3 grams (g) of total fiber (4).
 The roles played by fiber in your body include:

 - Acting as a food source for “good” bacteria that live in your intestines to produce short-chain fatty acids.

 - Helping regulate bowel function by speeding up the passage of material through your colon.

 - Helping you feel full longer, which can help with weight management efforts.